Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Dry fit everything together and get that spacing as even as possible.
 If something isn’t fitting well, try a spacer instead of bending the pieces if at all possible.
 Bending stays weakens the unit and increases stress on it.
 Your mudguard may break a lot sooner.

-Note that these are from the inside measurements of the fender, but your fender itself is probably marked with the outside measurement.
+Note that these are from the inside measurements of the fender, but the fender itself is probably marked with the outside measurement.
 So will it fit?
-Subtract half an inch (1 cm) from that.
-For instance, a 35mm fender will fit a 25mm tire.
+Subtract 1 cm (0.39 inches) from that.
+For instance, a 35-mm fender will fit a 25-mm tire.

 Don’t forget to include enough space for your brakes.
 For V-brakes and road brakes, you’ll need to measure that.
-Standard road calipers can work with 35mm fenders.
-If you have a touring bike or a gravel bike, you may need 50mm fenders or more.
+Standard road calipers can work with 35-mm fenders.
+If you have a touring bike or a gravel bike, you may need 50-mm fenders or larger.

 Now that you know your sizes, how does it connect?
 If your bike has eyelets on the fork and frame, simply use those.
-If you don’t, manufacturers have created some work-around options:
+If it doesn’t, manufacturers have created some workarounds:

 - Universal P-clamps.